tacetool/TACE/README.md

 ```

-Once docker is run, WORKDIR is set up for `/tmp` folder.
-You might find there the source above, created folder for the cases and garbage.
-By default, the backend handles STDIN input, but to specify a file that should be treated as symbolic, use  the `SYMCC_INPUT_FILE` variable.
-If you want to change the output folder location, use the `SYMCC_OUTPUT_DIR` variable.
-Check below
+After running Docker, the WORKDIR is established as the `/tmp` folder.
+Here, you will  find the previously mentioned source code.
+The backend typically manages input from STDIN by default.
+However, to designate a specific file as symbolic, you can set the `SYMCC_INPUT_FILE` variable.
+For changing where output files are saved, use the `SYMCC_OUTPUT_DIR` variable

-To run simple case(workdir=/tmp):
+To run a simple case (where the workdir is `/tmp`), use the following command:

 ```
 cc -O2 symex2.c -o test.elf